richardsumilang-blog/richardsumilang-blog.github.io/content/etc/work/tmz/tmz-mobile-web-version-2.md

 <!--more-->

 ### My role

 I'm a full time developer at TMZ.
 I work on TMZ products such as the desktop site and internal applications.
-My current focus is enhancing the user experience on the mobile website while bringing the technologies up to date with modern standards.
+My current focus is bringing the technologies up to date with modern standards while enhancing the user experience on the mobile website.
 In other words, creating a brand new product.

 ### It's more than just a pretty face